Corfu International Airport: Fraport Greece's investment plan

 On 22 March 2017, Fraport Greece presented its master plan for the 14 regional airports including Corfu International Airport.

 Immediate actions that were implemented as soon as Fraport-Greece took over operations included a general clean-up of the airport, improving lighting and sanitary facilities and the markings of airside areas, as well as offering free WiFi and ensuring fire safety standards are met throughout the airport and surrounding property.

 The master plan also included changes which will be implemented under Fraport-Greece's investment plan prior to 2021.
-They include the remodeling and expansion of the current terminal as well as the construction of a new one.
+These changes include the remodeling and expansion of the current terminal as well as the construction of a new terminal.
 A Hold Baggage inline Screening System (HBS) will improve safety and efficiency, along with the refurbishment of the airport fire service, which will benefit from the reorganization of the airport apron area including the replacement of paving in this area.
-Also planned is the increase of the number of check-in desks from 22 to 28, and the number of departure gates to 12, as well as reorganisation of the security check lanes in the terminal.
+Also planned is the increase in the number of check-in desks from 22 to 28, and the number of departure gates to 12, as well as reorganisation of the security check lanes in the terminal.